redewiedergabe/corpus/README.md

 # Annotation
 The corpus contains detailed annotation of instances of speech, thought and writing representation (STWR).
 We distiguish four main types: direct STWR (_Er sagte: "Ich bin hungrig."_), indirect STWR (_Er sagte, er sei hungrig._), free indirect STWR (_Wo sollte er jetzt etwas zu Essen herbekommen?_) and reported STWR (_Er sprach über Restaurants._), as well as the main media speech, thought and writing.
 In addition to that, we annotate attributes like embedding level, non-factual STWR, borderline cases, pragmatic and metaphoric use, as well as frames, introductory expressions and speakers.

 Each sample of the main corpus was annotated independently by two different people.
 The final annotation was created by a third person on the basis of those annotations.
+The underlying first annotations are also available under "additional material".

 The detailed annotation guidelines are available at [redewiedergabe.de/richtlinien/richtlinien.html](http://redewiedergabe.de/richtlinien/richtlinien.html) (in German). [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2634995.svg)](https://doi.org/10.5281/zenodo.2634995)